ComradDoge/DogeEU4/README.md

 <h1>00/00/2024</h1>
 <img src=https://i.imgur.com/dAceBAG.png/>

+- Policies completely reworked from the ground up.
+Now every combo* has a policy like in vanilla (*with some exceptions due to internal game limitations).
+This means there are 491 policies in total.
+For comparison, vanilla has 203.
+- There is now a UI button in game (in decisions tab) to see a table of policy combinations.
+- The policies can also be viewed in a spreadsheet located here:

 # - Heavenly Kingdom (China Formable) completely reworked.
 To trigger the entry event you need to border a Christian province while having Chinese culture group.
 (Yes, it's not limited to any region.)
+- Yearly_crruption in ideas lowered 0.1 > 0.05.
 - Fixed Druidic Woodland Stewardship mechanic literally not being enabled (lmao).
 - Added Overseas CB to Exploration as the colonial primitive one imo is too useless.